tronprotocol/pm/README.md

 Please note:

-- Dapp are generally not allowed as topics.
+- Dapp are generally not allowed as topics
-- The developers meetings are not meant to decide philosophical contentious issues that should be decided by the community.
+- The topic should not be philosophical

-### Who Manages the Meetings
+The developers meetings are not meant to decide philosophical contentious issues that should be decided by the community.